jorgego11/aiopslabs/docs/integration.md

 ![Resource management](./images/resource-mgmt.png "Resource management")

 Click on the application `qotd` and you will see the topology resources related to this application as shown in the picture below.
 Feel free to zoom-in to see details.
+Note that it will take 10-20 minutes to get a complete representation of all the topology entities and relationships.

 ![qotd Topology](./images/resource-topo.png "qotd Topology]")